January 15, 2020

 Past drug packaging stated that "NSAIDs may cause an increased risk of serious heart thrombotic [clot] events, myocardial infarction [heart attack] and stroke, which can be fatal.
 Patients with heart disease or risk factors for heart disease may be at greater risk."

-The newer warnerswarnings remove the word “may,” and state the risks start almost immediately and aren’t limited to people with heart disease: "NSAIDs cause an increased risk of serious heart thrombotic events, including myocardial infarction and stroke, which can be fatal.
+The newer warnings remove the word “may,” and state the risks start almost immediately and aren’t limited to people with heart disease: "NSAIDs cause an increased risk of serious heart thrombotic events, including myocardial infarction and stroke, which can be fatal.
 This risk may occur early in treatment and may increase with duration of use."

 Weighing the Risks and Benefits